wazo-platform/wazo-platform.org/content/uc-doc/upgrade/introduction.md

 ### wazo-upgrade

 If wazo-upgrade fails or aborts in mid-process, the system might end up in a faulty condition.
-If in doubt, run the following command to check the current state of wazo's firewall rules:
+If in doubt, run the following command to check the current state of Wazo's firewall rules:

 ```shell
 iptables -nvL